slommi71/icelandic_exercise_generator/README.md

 The first sheet is to train nominativ, the second sheet to train accusativ.

 Your own word list can be entered in `etc/ordabok.yaml` and thus adapted to your own learning progress.

+Adjust output folder in config file `etc/ordabok.yaml` by changing `learningsheet_path`.

 ## Prerequisites